 1. Retain accurate and timely constituent information in the Millennium database.

 2. Maintain internal systems to track grants activities, and report monthly to the director on all grant procurement activities.

 3. Support Office of University Relations activities special initiatives and events as called upon to do so.

 4. Position may require occasional travel and evening/weekend hours.

 Collaborate with director on departmental budget development and management.

 - BA degree.

-- Three years working in grant development/grant-writing with a
+- One year working in grant development/grant-writing with a

 proven track record of results in generating five- and six-figure